5 Ways to Make Friends as an Adult

 Be more positive and tame your inner critic

-I know, it’s easier said than done, especially if you’ve been struggling to make friends for a while with no luck.
+I know it’s easier said than done, especially if you’ve been struggling to make friends for a while with no luck.
 You might even wonder if there’s something wrong with you or if you’re simply not likable enough.
 This is a very common fear, but it’s likely not your personality that’s the problem but the lack of positivity.

 If you approach people assuming they won’t like you, you might subconsciously act according to that mindset.
 Additionally, you should remember that you may be your worst critic.

-A study published in Psychological Science Journal invited participants to have 5-minutes conversations with each other, ranking how much they liked their conversation partner and how much they thought their partner liked them.
+A study published in Psychological Science Journal invited participants to have 5-minute conversations with each other, ranking how much they liked their conversation partner and how much they thought their partner liked them.
 It turned out that people tended to underestimate the impression they made on the other person, which is a phenomenon called “the liking gap.”

 To tame your inner critic, pay attention to what thoughts arise in your mind whenever you meet new people.
 For every negative statement, come up with something contradictory, even if you don’t believe it.